 Mr Mark Isaacson

 My name is Mark Everton Isaacson and I have been a parent governor since March 2019.
-I have 2 children, 1 currently attending the school who is in Year 4 and my youngest joined Nine Acres in September.
+I have 2 children, 1 currently attending the school who is in Year 5 and my youngest is in Year 1.
 I studied at Liverpool John Moores University, where I gained a Bsc (Hons) Degree in Science and Football.
-My responsibilities as a Governor include overseeing the finances of the school and I'm also responsible for the Sports Premium.
+My responsibilities as a Governor include overseeing the Sports Premium and I am also a Designated Mental Health governor .

 Mrs Lisa Vis